KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 The quadrant may yet **unfold into mythic, living reflections**,
 where Skotos and Archeus mark the poles of moral gravity.
-Its karmic field could trace the soul’s motion across lifetimes and universes —
+Its karmic field could trace the soul's motion across lifetimes and universes —
 not as prophecy,
 but as **possibility** already seeded in the structure.